alishabasnet/BTP-Workshops/WS02/readme.md

 /// </summary>
 /// <param name="theHotel">the object whose memory must be deallocated.</param>
 /* TODO: add the prototype of the `deallocate` function that receives as a parameter
-*         an unmodifiable reference to an object of type `Hotel`.
+*         an unmodifiable reference to an object of type `Room`.
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
 *
 * deallocate()